7orivorian/Wraith/README.md

-## WraithAPI
+## WraithLib

-Lightweight event api created and maintained by 7orivorian
+Lightweight event library created and maintained by 7orivoriank